PoisotLab/ms_metaweb_perspectives/README.md

 that the metaweb represents an aggregation of informative priors on the interactions.

-# Graph embedding offers promises the inference of potential interactions
+# Graph embedding offers promises for the inference of potential interactions

 Graph embedding is a varied family of machine learning techniques aiming to transform nodes and edges into a vector space, usually of a lower dimension,